johncallahan/ruby-jsonld-signatures/README.md

 ```

 The key "foo" is not found in either the credentials or security
-vocabularies (in the @context).
-But the following document is not
+vocabularies (in the @context) and therefore *not* included in the
+normalized content.
+But the following document is not equivalent (the
-equivalent (the key "nonce" *is* part of both the credentials and security
+key "nonce" *is* part of both the credentials and security
 vocabularies - but it just has to be in one of them):

 ```json